TEXflip/AppliedRoboticsStudentInterface/README.md

 - creates the table including the distance between the possible targets using astar and path smoothing
 - calls the function pickDesition in a recursive way in order to create a desition tree.

+---

 ```c++
   pair<float, vector<int>> MissionPlanning::pickDecision(float \*\*costs, vector<decision> &decisions, set<int> remaining, float currCost, int curr)
 ```

 ##### Parameters

-- `float **costs` The graph structure defined in graph.h including the nodes
+- `float **costs` matrix of costs wrt to the single starts and goals
-- `vector<decision> &decisions` length of the map
+- `vector<decision> &decisions` vector of the possible paths
-- `set<int> remaining` number of squares in vertical direction
+- `set<int> remaining` for taking trak of the desition check [remaining possibilities]
-- `float currCost` number of squares in Orizontal direction
+- `float currCost` the cost up to the current desition
-- `int curr` number of squares in Orizontal direction
+- `int curr` current desition

 ##### Description

-- creates a desition tree with all possible combination of paths
+- tries all the possible routes and returns the one with the smallest cost

 ##### Return

-- array of int containng the nodes for the path with the heighest score
+- `pair<float, vector<int>>` the cost and the path of the best route

+---

 ```c++
 void initDecisions(vector<decision> &decisions);